tomanizer/ms_copilot_automation/docs/api.md

 Prompts are automatically decorated with a Markdown instruction when `settings.force_markdown_responses` is `True` (default).
 Disable via `COPILOT_FORCE_MARKDOWN=false` or the CLI flag `--no-force-markdown`.

+If a prompt exceeds `settings.max_prompt_chars`, it is split into multiple ordered parts.
+Non-final parts instruct Copilot to wait; the final part instructs Copilot to process all parts together.
+The final message is excluded from response scraping to reduce echoing.

 Responses are post-processed for cleaner Markdown when `settings.normalize_markdown` is `True`.
 Set `COPILOT_NORMALIZE_MARKDOWN=false` or use the CLI flag `--raw-markdown` to receive Copilot's unmodified output.

 ### Settings